mrocklin/slides/odsc-2016-boston.md

 ### Confined to memory and a single core

-### How do we parallelize an ecosystem of numeric software?
+### How do we parallelize an existing ecosystem of software?

 *  Lists, map, filter, reduce, for loops
 *  NumPy: n-dimensional arrays